 - Crush the dry fenugreek leaves between your palms and add it to gravy.

 - Now cut the paneer block into triangles or cubes and add it to the gravy.
 Gently mix and allow it to simmer to 5-7 mins.

 - Luscious Paneer Butter Masala is ready.
 Serve it hot topped with some butter and coriander leaves and serve it with Indian flatbread – Naan/Roti or rice along with some Sirke Wala Pyaaz (Quick Pickled Onions) and Green Chutney for that perfect restaurant like meal at home.Enjoy!!

 - You can puree fresh tomatoes and use for this recipe or use store bought tomato puree/sauce to save time.
 Both ways the recipe comes out delicious, however I personally like using the store bought tomato sauce for this recipe as its gives a rich and wonderful color to the recipe.

 - If using fresh tomatoes, first boil them for 5-10 mins then peel skin, puree in a blender until smooth, strain and use.
 3-4 medium tomatoes should give approximately 1 cup puree.

 - The key ingredient is my homemade Punjabi Garam Masala, however if for some reasons you cant make the garam masala you can still make this dish using store bought Garam Masala.
-I haven’t tried using store bought masala for this recipe but it might give a different taste to the gravy.
-You could give it a try and let me know if you do.
+Use 1 tsp store bought Garam masala with 1 tsp coriander powder.
+The taste will be different that using my homemade garam masala but still delicious!!

 - This gravy tends to thicken over time, so just before serving when you heat this gravy. adjust the consistency with water or milk.
 Adjust salt too accordingly if needed.